Logo

 • Keyword-Driven Testing (KDT): Keywords represent actions or operations to be performed during test execution.
 Test scripts are constructed using these keywords, providing a higher-level abstraction that is more business readable.

 • Modular Test Components: The Hybrid-Driven Framework promotes modularization, where test scripts are broken down into smaller, reusable components.
-These components may include keywords, business functions, or modules representing specific functionalities of the application.
+Components may include keywords, business functions, or modules representing specific functionalities of the application.

 • Centralized Test Management: Test scenarios and test data are managed centrally.
 A test management module orchestrates the execution of test scripts, handling the interaction between the test data and the test scripts.